 Learn How to Monitor Your Blood Pressure at Home

-If you're monitoring your own blood pressure at home it's important to know the correct process.
-This is especially important when your doctor has recommended that you regularly monitor your blood pressure.
+It's important to know how to do it correctly, especially if your doctor has recommended that you regularly monitor your blood pressure.